niuye8911/rapidlib-linux/docs/walkthrough.md

 ### Make

-Refer to the [Makefile](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/instrumented/Makefile) and see the changes that adds the compiled static library to the source.
+Refer to the modified makefile, [root/walkthrough/instrumented/Makefile](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/instrumented/Makefile) and see the changes that adds the compiled static library to the source.

 ### Run